 MIKE ABRASHOFF’S STORY

-Mike is the author of three books.
-His first, It’s Your Ship, has sold over one million copies.
-Its message is timeless: don’t use outside forces that stand in your way as excuses – control the things you can influence and amazing results will happen.
+Mike is author of three books.
+His first, It’s Your Ship, has a timeless message: don’t use outside forces that stand in your way as excuses – control the things you can influence and amazing results will happen.
 His next books, It’s Our Ship and Get Your Ship Together, showed how these principles have been put into action by business leaders in their own organizations.

 Mike Abrashoff is the founder of Aegis Performance Group, a consulting firm which works with and supports leaders as they address leadership, talent and performance challenges within their organizations.
 Mike and his team prompt leaders at all levels to re-imagine their leadership thinking and create new ways to elevate individual, team and organizational performance.